 A lot of misconceptions surround the digital publishing industry and the digital conversion process.
 Publishers that have already chosen to go the digital publishing route, are reaping the benefits of an extended reach, ability to add interactivity, universal compatibility, better distribution, quicker conversion, and cost efficiency.

-This article aims to debunk myths a publisher may have about digital publishing and why they should make digital publishing a part of their digital transformation strategy.
+This article aims to debunk Top 10 Myths about Digital Publishing, and why should publishers make e-publishing a part of their digital transformation strategy:

 Myth #1 eBooks are easy to duplicate: